Check out the recording of our October 17 meeting! ncsa.la/electrify_my_home_10-17_2024

 We are here to help electrify LA!

 WHY: We have to get off gas and electrify our homes as quickly as possible.
-In California, buildings contribute to anywhere from 10 to 25% of our greenhouse gas emissions.
-And it turns out that gas stoves in particular lead to really poor indoor air quality.
+In California, buildings contribute to roughly 25% of our greenhouse gas emissions.
+And it turns out that gas stoves in particular lead to really poor indoor air quality and contribute to asthma.

 HOW: This means switching out our gas stoves, ovens, heaters, water heaters, washing machines, dryers, gas fireplaces, and grills....